ABOUT US

 We believe that peer support is essential after a loss, and provide it through storytelling.

-Since 2020, Teenage Grief Sucks (TGS) has been a platform for anyone who knows teenage grief personally or professionally to share their experiences.
+Since 2020, Teenage Grief Sucks (TGS) has been a platform of hope and support for anyone who knows teenage grief personally or professionally.
+TGS is created and run by

-TGS is created and run by Natalie Adams, who lost her dad and stepmom while in high school.
+, who lost her dad and bonus mom while she was in high school.

-when Natalie was 14, the unthinkable happened: her dad died.
+When Natalie1 was 14, the unthinkable happened: her dad died.

 Less than a year later, her stepmom passed, as well.

-Instead of spending her evenings hanging out with friends and focusing on school, Natalie Adams* found herself struggling to keep up with her homework and social life while grieving.
+Instead of spending her evenings hanging out with friends and focusing on school, Natalie found herself struggling to keep up with her homework and social life while grieving.

 Like most teens, Natalie spent a lot of time on her phone, so naturally she decided to look online for resources to help her with her grief.
 While she did come across some very helpful ones, she was unable to find what she was looking for: a teenage grief site by teenagers.
-Everything she found was written by adults, and even though some adult perspectives were helpful to her, what she really needed was stories written by kids her own age
+Everything she found was written by adults, and even though some adult perspectives were helpful to her, what she really needed was stories written by kids her own age.

 Natalie kept on looking for websites like this, but she never found any.
 One day, during a "teenage grief" Google search, she got an idea.
 Natalie had always loved writing, and already journaled a bit about her grief, so why shouldn't she make her words public?